Holy Week in Antigua Guatemala

 Per person starting at $550

-The sauna is situated in a coffee farm, amidst cypress trees.
-Before the sauna, we can take a half an hour hike in the forest and periodically pick up all the rubbish we find in the forest to contribute to the conservation of the area.
+The sauna is on a coffee farm amidst cypress trees.
+Before the sauna, we can take a half an hour’s hike in the forest and periodically pick up all the rubbish we find in the woods to contribute to the conservation of the area.
 You will take a classical outside wood-burning sauna, with hydrant drinks followed by a light vegan snack, all freshly prepared with a dazzling sight of the volcanoes.
 Duration: 3 hours.
-Price $40

-Chocolate has a long history in Guatemala.
-Its use and importance date back to Ancient Mayan civilization.
+Chocolate has a long history in Guatemala and its use and importance date back to Ancient Mayan civilization.
 In this workshop, you will learn about the rich history of chocolate and the process of taking beans to the finished product.
 Finally, you will make your own handmade, customized chocolates to take with you.
-Duration: 1 and a half hours.
-Price per guest from $15
+Duration: 1 1/2 hours.